Wolfwalker96/HeArcAlgoNumA2/Labo3/README.md

 The objectives are to make an JavaScript programs which solve a linear system using the Gauss-Jordan elimination Algorithm to triangulate a matrix.

-The matrix must be contained in a JSON file.
+The matrix must be contained in JSON files.

 Method
 ------